JieSing/StatswithR/README.md

 # StatswithR
-Statistics and Modeling with R
+Statistics and Modeling projects with R. associated with CMU 6600-A.
-CMU 6600-A